LeeKaiXuan/PSS_CookBook/docs/index.md

 ---
 title: Home
-description: PSS CookBook
+description: PSS Cookbook
 ---

-# Portable Test and Stimulus Standard (PSS) CookBook
+# Portable Test and Stimulus Standard (PSS) Cookbook

 In this document, we summarize the LRM of PSS, and give you extra examples and tips.